ashleyealbertson1/RegEx-Regular-Expressions-Tutorial-Ashley-Albertson/RegExTutorial.md

 # An Overview of Regular Expressions (RegEx)

 Regular expressions are essential tools in advanced text processing.
 They are special text strings that allow you to not only search literal text, but to also create search patterns with specific rules to find data in a text by matching character combinations in strings.
 Ordinary text search can be only used to find text strings that are fixed, whereas RegEx can be used to significantly narrow down searches to find much more specific text in a data set.
 To illustrate the difference between ordinary text search and regular expressions, let's use an example of a given data set containing people's personal information.
-Using basic text search, you would only be able to narrow down the search to find a specific phone number or email address.
-If you were to conduct your search with regular expressions, you would be able to easily find much more detailed information such as: 1) only the phone numbers and email addresses that are valid, 2) only phone numbers from a specific area code, 3) only email addresses containing @gmail, or 4) only phone numbers starting or ending with certain digits.
+Using basic text search, you would only be able to narrow down the search to find a specific phone number.
+If you were to conduct your search with regular expressions, you would be able to easily find much more detailed information such as: only the phone numbers that are valid, only phone numbers from a specific area code, or only phone numbers starting or ending with certain digits.

 ## Summary